Firebleudark/Firebleudark/README.md

 # 💫 About Me:
-🔭 I’m currently working on a script to install automaticly install packages on a Archlinux system.<br>🤝 I’m looking for help for mastering C++.<br>🌱 I’m currently learning C++ and Python !<br>⚡ Fun fact : I use Archlinux !
+🔭 I’m currently working on a script to install automatically install packages on a Archlinux system.<br>🤝 I’m looking for help for mastering C++.<br>🌱 I’m currently learning C++ and Python !<br>⚡ Fun fact : I use Archlinux !

 ## 🌐 Socials: